Mukilteo, Washington

-The current site of Old Town Mukilteo was inhabited by the Snohomish people prior to the arrival of American settlers in the 19th century.
-The Treaty of Point Elliott was signed in Mukilteo in 1855, opening the region to settlement.
-A new town was founded at Mukilteo and became the provisional county seat of Snohomish County in early 1861.
+The current site of downtown Mukilteo (also named Old Town) has been inhabited by the Snohomish people for at least 1,000 years before present.
+The Treaty of Point Elliott was signed in Mukilteo in 1855, opening the region to American settlement.
+A new town was founded at Mukilteo and served as the provisional county seat of Snohomish County in early 1861.
 The area remained a trading post for loggers and was home to other industries, but was overshadowed by Everett and grew slowly.

 Mukilteo was used during World War II as an auxiliary fueling facility, due to its proximity to the newly built Snohomish County Airport (now Paine Field).
 Mukilteo was incorporated as a city in 1947 and saw new suburban development, which accelerated after the opening of the nearby Boeing Everett Factory in the late 1960s.
 The city annexed large suburban areas on the west side of Paine Field in the 1980s and 1990s, including Harbour Pointe and the State Route 525 corridor, while also revitalizing the Old Town area in the 2000s.

 Today, Mukilteo is a bedroom community with a small job base centered around manufacturing industries.
 It is also a major transportation hub, with connections to Whidbey Island via the Washington State Ferries system, Sounder commuter trains to Seattle, and public transit services to nearby cities.
 The city is recognized for its quality of life and is one of the most affluent in Washington state, with a high median income.

+Etymology

+The name Mukilteo is derived from Lushootseed, the language of the Snohomish people and other Coast Salish tribes.
+The name for the area in Lushootseed is variously spelled as bəqɬtiuʔ, bəqɬtiyuʔ, bəkʷəɬtiu, and bək̓ʷəɬtiwʔ.
+It has been historically anglicized as Muckl-te-oh and Buk-wil-tee-whu, before finally being named Mukilteo.
+The etymology of bək̓ʷəɬtiwʔ is disputed.
+According to anthropologist T. T. Waterman's sources from the Snohomish tribe and other written records, the name's meaning was unclear.
+Other sources claim that the name means "good camping ground" or "narrow passage".